Dragatzani Street house, 1859-1937

 Six weeks before that date arrived, there arose an unmissable opportunity for a new residence.

 In mid-March 1936, Eleftherios Venizelos, ‘the maker of modern Greece’, died in exile in Paris.
 Shortly afterwards, Waterlow was approached by Lady Crosfield, a close friend of Venizelos’s second wife, Helena Schilizzi, who said that Schilizzi wished to sell her Athens house at an attractive price to the British government for the use of the legation.
 In early April, Waterlow told London that ‘Mme Venizelos is most anxious for sentimental reasons that house which she completely built four years ago should become His Majesty’s Legation.
 House and land cost her £100,000 but she would sell to us for £50,000’.
 Helena Schilizzi came from a wealthy eastern Mediterranean family but was born and spent much of her life in London where she married Venizelos in 1921.
-She bought the land for their new house in Athens, on the corner of Vasilissis Sophias Avenue and Loukiana Street, from the National Bank of Greece in 1928 and commissioned Anastasios Metaxas as her architect.
+She bought the land for their new house in Athens, on the corner of Vasilissis Sophias Avenue and Loukiana Street, from the National Bank of Greece in 1928 and commissioned Anastasios Metaxas as her architect, later employing Sir Charles Allom as interior designer.
 Schilizzi rather wanted a small house where she and her husband could grow old together but was pressurised by her husband’s friends and supporters into something much larger so that they could all meet there.
 The house, gently neo-classical, was completed in 1932.
 She never liked it much and had no use for it after her husband’s death.
 She did, however, need a way of getting some of her wealth out of Greece.

 Waterlow was interested, and a visit to the house soon afterwards convinced him of its mewrits.
 It was well located, in excellent condition, contained offices suitable for the chancery, including a large library on the lowest floor that had been planned for political meetings.
 A week later, Waterlow appealed to Sir Robert Vansittart, the permanent under-secretary at the Foreign Office, ‘to use your influence to secure this unexpected windfall.
 All that is immediately required is to divert to Mme Venizelos the sum earmarked for reconstruction of the present legation’.
 And the following day he reported ‘King George [of the Hellenes] asks me to tell you he hopes that we shall accept Mme Venizelos’s offer as the best solution to our problem’.
 He added, for good measure, that he had also learned that the scheme for building a music hall opposite the present legation was maturing fast.